Central Florida Urban League programs.

 Some additional services include Pre-Apprenticeship training, that bridges the skills gap and meets the needs of current and future workforce demands.
 It will deliver job skills training and real life experience that keeps pace with the overall growth of the Central Florida economy.

 There are a few main offices of the Central Florida Urban League.
-Call them at (407) 841-7654.
+Send your zip code via text to 898-211.
 Or the centers are located at 595 West Church Street Suite I-B, 927 South Goldwynn Avenue, or 2804 Belco Drive.
 All locations are in Orlando itself.